 To install a sink in a basement is a very easy thing to do with the help of a pump.
 Here you’ll see the black box.
 This box has a pump in it, with a float switch.
 When the water level rises to a defined level, the pump will kick on and pump the waste out of the Pump Up to your house waste line.

 Here you’ll see I wanted to keep the storage under the sink.
 So I located the pump under the stairs that was right next to the sink.

 As you can see below you’ll need to provide a normal 15 amp outlet.
-I wasn’t able to provide a picture on how I tapped into the house waste line, however it was just a matter of installing a “T” in an existing line.
+I wasn’t able to provide a picture of how I tapped into the house waste line, however, it was just a matter of installing a “T” in an existing line.
 You have to make sure your new line enters from the top.
-Otherwise the house waste will enter the pump box.
+Otherwise, the house waste will enter the pump box.
 Sometimes a vent line is needed.
 That would be installed the same way as the pump out to the main waste line.
-However since we’re using a pump and it’s close to the main line it’s okay.
-You could just install a vent less cap over the vent instead of running another line.
+However, since we’re using a pump and it’s close to the mainline it’s okay.
+You could just install a ventless cap over the vent instead of running another line.

 So as you can see it’s very simple.
 The pump box you can buy from Home Depot or a plumbing supply house.
 From Home Depot, the pump box costs about $150.

 Just noticed you post, I wanted to point out the error in your installation.
 In no way are you allowed to use a mechanical vent on that pump basin.
 By “code” it must be a two way vent, and I am certain if the instructions were read completely you would see it clearly state that.
 The mechanical vent will diminish the pumping capabilities and the life of the unit immensely.
 Just thought your readers should know.